satvikareddy0707/sit725-2021-t2-prac7/README.md

-# sit725-2021-t2-prac3
+# sit725-2021-t2-prac4

-This is a basic application that tries to use a few components from materialize and through this practical we try play with Materialize and its components
+This is week 4 prac of SIT725

+connecting to the database